jxsvoboda/sycek/README.md

 Specifically, these language features are supported:

  * All statements (except inline assembly)
- * Function declaration, definition, calling functions (up to 3 arguments)
+ * Function declaration, definition, calling functions
+ * Function arguments are passed via registers and the stack (any number of arguments of total size up to appprox.
+128 bytes)
  * Most arithmetic operators
  * Signed and unsigned 8-bit (char) to 64-bit (long long) integer types